SYK thermal expectations are classically easy at any temperature: Abstract

 \section{Abstract}

 Estimating thermal expectations of local observables is a natural target for quantum advantage.
-We give a simple classical algorithm that approximates thermal expectations, and we show it has quasi-polynomial cost $n^{O(\log n/\epsilon)}$ for all temperatures above a phase transition in the free energy.
+We give a simple classical algorithm that approximates thermal expectations for Gibbs states of local Hamiltonians, and we show it has quasi-polynomial cost $n^{O(\log (n/\epsilon))}$ for all temperatures above a phase transition in the free energy.
 For many natural models, this coincides with the entire fast-mixing, quantumly easy phase.
-Our results apply to the Sachdev-Ye-Kitaev (SYK) model at any constant temperature---including when the thermal state is highly entangled and satisfies polynomial quantum circuit lower bounds, a sign problem, and nontrivial instance-to-instance fluctuations.
-Our analysis of the SYK model relies on the replica trick to control the complex zeros of the partition function.
+Our results apply to the Sachdev-Ye-Kitaev (SYK) model at any constant temperature due to its absence of a phase transition---despite its entanglement, sign problem, and polynomial quantum circuit lower bounds.
+Beyond SYK, we rigorously establish a universal classically easy high-temperature phase for all local, bounded-degree Hamiltonians and show that it extends to temperatures strictly colder than the death of entanglement transition.

 A central question in quantum computation asks if thermal states admit problems featuring quantum advantage over classical computers.
 Recent advances in quantum algorithms~\cite{temme2011quantum,chen2021fast,chen2023efficient,rall2023thermal,zhang2023dissipative,rouze2024optimal,jiang2024quantum,bakshi2024high,gilyen2024quantum,ding2025end,ding2025efficient,chen2025efficient,chen2025quantum} enable the efficient preparation of Gibbs states